theintern/intern/docs/writing_tests.md

     'sub suite': {
         baz() {
-            // a test in the sub-suite
+            // A test in the sub-suite
         },

         bif() {
-            // another sub-suite test
+            // Another sub-suite test
         }
     }
 });